The Talcott Mountain Science Center's mission: Inspiring today's children to invent tomorrow.

-To inspire a love of learning through discovery and engagement; to explore the interconnected nature of science, technology and our ever-changing world; and to be the catalyst that unlocks the potential within each individual.
+We inspire a love of learning through discovery and engagement.
+We engage children in exploring the interconnected nature of science, technology and our ever-changing world.
+We are the catalyst that unlocks the potential within each individual.

 On October 1, 1967, the Talcott Mountain Science Center (TMSC) was established under a program of the U.S. Department of Education.
 The Science Center was a dream of educators and public officials of the town of Avon, including Avon School Superintendent Francis Driscoll, Avon School Board member Dr. Alvin Liftig, and science teachers Dr. Donald P. La Salle and George C. Atamian.
 Supported by the surrounding towns and cities of the region, the Science Center was an inspired dream, indeed, that could see an educational park devoted to science, mathematics and technology rising out of a barren mountain top, populated by three obsolete radar shacks and the scarred remnants of a military facility.